gruntwork-io/terraform-google-network/README.md

 #### Supporting Modules

-There are also several supporting modules that add extra functionality on top of network-application and
+There are also several supporting modules that add extra functionality on top of `vpc-network`:
-network-management:

 * [network-peering](/modules/network-peering): Configure peering connections between your networks, allowing you to limit access between environments and reduce the risk of production workloads being compromised.